MoAmr/modern-java-recipes/README.md

 instances of Optional are immutable.
 The API refers to Optional as a value-based class, meaning instances:

-* Are final and immutable (though they may contain references to mutable objects)</h4>
+* Are final and immutable (though they may contain references to mutable objects).

 * Have no public constructors, and thus must be instantiated by factory methods.